eunicode/clean-csv-distance-list/README.md

-# scrape-table
+# Extract relevant data from csv files

-Create JSON file from HTML table with Python and Beautiful Soup
+Use a Jupyter notebook and Pandas to create dataframes from huge csv files, extract relevant data with queries, export to csv files, merge csv files, and export to json files.